Aliases for TET2 Gene

 GeneCards Summary for TET2 Gene

 TET2 (Tet Methylcytosine Dioxygenase 2) is a Protein Coding gene.
-Diseases associated with TET2 include refractory anemia with excess blasts and acute myeloid leukemia with multilineage dysplasia.
-GO annotations related to this gene include methylcytosine dioxygenase activity.
+Diseases associated with TET2 include myelodysplastic syndrome and refractory anemia.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+GO annotations related to this gene include ferrous iron binding and methylcytosine dioxygenase activity.
 An important paralog of this gene is TET1.

 UniProtKB/Swiss-Prot for TET2 Gene